arman-durrani/button-app/README.md

 The -p flag replaces the django binding to your default IP and allows you to port map the container to your local environment.

 NOTE : Your dev server should be available at http://0.0.0.0:8000.
 If not, you have port issues and the server will never load.
-Adjust django settings as necessary and close any unnecessary ports to solve this issue.
+Adjust django settings / dockerfile as necessary and close any unnecessary ports to solve this issue.

-NOTE : If your localhost is continuously loading it means the port is already in use for some reason.
+NOTE : If your port forwarading is correct but the port is continuously loading, it may mean that the port is already in use for some reason.
 Reset your ports and try again.